 The Executive Officers include a Past President, President, Vice President, Secretary and Treasurer.
 An additional nine members make up the full board.

-John Dewald, Vice-President
+John Dewald, Director

 John DeWald is principle of John DeWald and Associates along with his partner Scott Kelly.
 John DeWald and Associates is an environmentally conscious development/real estate investment group behind several innovative, lifestyle communities and developments including Pacific Station, a mixed use, transit oriented project in Encinitas CA, and Serosun Farms, an agriculture preservation development in the Chicago area.

 John DeWald & Associates’ goal is to create innovative communities and living that is environmentally responsible.
 Based in San Diego area, the firm provides investors the opportunity to participate in a variety of unique and successful real estate ventures.
 Known for visionary approaches, John DeWald & Associates has developed upscale, custom single-family residences, distinctive condominium properties and innovative mixed-use, lifestyle developments.

 Mr. DeWald grew up in the Midwest, moved to the San Diego area in the mid 80’s and now lives in Cardiff, CA. His educational background is diverse and includes Biology, Chemistry, Civil Engineering and Business.
 He has worked in the environmental field managing environmental labs and engineering groups and in the information technology arena running software engineering companies and as CIO for a midsize technology company.
 For the past eight years he has been involved in real estate development.

 I have been an active business owner in Downtown Encinitas for the last 21 years.
 I opened my store ,Coast Hwy Traders in 1996 in the heart of downtown.
 Two years later I joined the DEMA board and I am a past president.
 I would like to return to the board because I am very excited about what a great town we have become.